 BPEC's involvement with the Glastonbury festival

-Our history with the festival predates the coach service as we began by selling Glastonbury tickets in 1984 - tickets were £18 and we earned 50p commission on each one sold.
-Tickets had increased to £100 by the last time we were able to sell tickets in 2000.
-In 2002 the fence went up and the new ticketing system was put in place so we started concentrating on the coaches and our volunteers at the festival itself.
+Our history with the festival predates the coach service as we began by selling Glastonbury Festival tickets in 1984 - tickets were £18 and we earned 50p commission on each one sold.
+Tickets had increased to £100 by the last time we were able to sell them in 2000.
+In 2002 the 3.5m fence went up and the new ticketing system was put in place so we started concentrating on the coaches and our volunteers at the festival itself.

 Before we became the Brighton Peace and Environment Centre we were known as the Brighton Peace Centre and had our shop based on Trafalgar Street, Brighton.
-By taking the shop on location each year to Glastonbury, selling campaigning t-shirts, fair trade crafts and some eco festival essentials at our stall we made 15% of our yearly takings and had the chance to meet some very interesting and interested people.
+By taking the shop on location each year to Glastonbury, selling campaigning t-shirts, fair trade crafts and some eco festival essentials at our stall we made 15% of our yearly takings and had the chance to meet some very interesting people.

-Please use the secure lockups for any valuables you take on site, and dont be afraid to ask for advice as we have been involved with the festival for years.
-We will post a link to the full map of the site once this has been finalised by the Glastonbury Team at Worthy Farm.
+Please use the secure lockups for any valuables you take on site, and don’t be afraid to ask for advice as we have been involved with the festival for years.
+We will post a link to the full map of the site for 2014 once this has been finalised by the Glastonbury Team at Worthy Farm.

 Find out more about BPEC’s links with The Big Lemon bus company who provide some of the coaches we take to festival.